 Immerse your bottle of dry nail polish in a bowl filled with hot water, and you have your DIY nail polish thinner ready.
 Leave the bottle in the water for about 3 minutes.
 Then, gently roll the bottle back and forth between your palms to shake the polish in it.
 This method also helps loosen the cap of a hard-to-open nail polish bottle.

 Note: As the glass bottle can get very hot, handle it with care and caution.
 If the polish still does not reach the desired consistency, repeat the process for a few more minutes.

 Method 3: One Drop Of Pure Acetone

-Worried that your favorite nail is starting to harden?
+Worried that your favorite nail color is starting to harden?
 By following the easy tips given below, you can prevent your nail polish from getting thick and clumpy altogether.
 Check them out!

 How To Keep Your Nail Polish From Turning Goopy

 - Store your nail polish in a cool, dry place that maintains a consistent temperature (like a drawer just for your beauty products).

 - Wipe the neck of your nail polish bottle with a cotton ball soaked in acetone before you screw the cap back on, especially if it’s a quick-dry nail polish.
 This also makes it easier for you to open the bottle the next time you want to give yourself a mani/pedi.

 - Never keep your polish close to a source of heat or in direct sunlight.

 - Avoid storing your nail polish in the bathroom as the temperature is constantly fluctuating in there, and humidity is your nail polish’s #1 enemy.